 - One that simply collects the email

-- One that entices to checkout instantly in the case of cart abandonment
+- One that entices to checkout instantly in the case of online shopping cart abandonment

-The above exit intent popup collects emails as well as nudges the customer with a discount to complete the purchase right away.
+The above exit popup collects abandoned cart recovery emails as well as nudges the customer with a discount to complete the purchase right away.

 Fastrack, a digital marketing agency that caters to the hotel and travel industry, recovered 53% of abandoning visitors for one of their clients with the help of an exit intent popup that had only the promo code.